sunisho/shomediablog/content/post/first-post-bookshelf.md

 ## A Reading Renaissance

-I read more books this year than I have in the past decade (around 35), and I attribute that to two things:
+I read more books this year than I have in the past decade (37 at last count), and I attribute that to two things:

 1. **Unemployment**, and
 2. **The Amazon Kindle**